kant-ai/boxs/README.md

 ## What it does

-Boxs provides simple function that allow storing arbitrary values and loading them at a later point.
+Boxs provides simple functions that allow storing arbitrary values and loading them at a later point.
 Instead of passing around file paths or s3 keys, that have to be manually defined and versioned, boxs uses references to data, that are automatically generated when data is initially stored.